Kristina01111000/Drws_site/README.md

 - Can google analytics work for patreon pages, add it if it does work

-- On membership confirmation page remove the  “Thank you for your membership to Growing Holistically.
-Your New Members membership is now active Thank you for joining Growing Holistically!.” section
-- Check drwalsdorf.com edits
 - make sure he understands how to get to google analytics
 - make chats for the origins part 1 chat page
 - also fix the chat page for lesson 6, write a leading question